Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Pick OU: Under (154.5)

-Purdue is 10-4-0 against the spread this season compared to Illinois' 6-5-0 ATS record.
-The Boilermakers are 9-5-0 and the Fighting Illini are 5-6-0 in terms of going over the point total.
-The teams score an average of 169.3 points per game, 14.8 more points than this matchup's total.
-Purdue is 7-3 against the spread and 9-1 overall over its last 10 contests, while Illinois has gone 6-4 against the spread and 8-2 overall.
+Purdue has a 10-4-0 record against the spread this season compared to Illinois, who is 6-5-0 ATS.
+A total of nine out of the Boilermakers' games this season have gone over the point total, and five of the Fighting Illini's games have gone over.
+The teams average 169.3 points per game, 14.8 more points than this matchup's total.
+Purdue has a 7-3 record against the spread while going 9-1 overall over the past 10 games.
+Illinois has gone 6-4 against the spread and 8-2 overall in its last 10 contests.

 Bet on this or any college basketball matchup at BetMGM